 However, the majority of about 25 speakers at the meeting some but not all of whom said they were horse owners and riders came down on the side of approving the permit and the public funding.

 "I'm not rich, but I worked my ass off to live in Woodside for the equestrian lifestyle," said horse owner Maggie Mah.
 "We need dedicated trails that don't allow all forms of traffic."

-Mah and others also pointed to the easements granted by neighboring homeowners for the Center Trail that restrict uses to riding and denies use by the general public.
+Mah and others also pointed to the easements granted by neighboring homeowners for the Center Trail that restrict uses to riding.

 "If the trails are open to everyone people from (other communities) can come here and walk through your yard," resident Carleen Whittelsey told the council.